pointfreeco/swift-dependencies/Sources/Dependencies/Documentation.docc/Articles/UsingDependencies.md

 Once a dependency is registered with the library (see <doc:RegisteringDependencies> for more info), one can access the dependency with the ``Dependency`` property wrapper.
-This is most commonly done by adding `@Dependency` properties to your feature's model, such as an `ObservableObject`, or controller, such as `UIViewController` subclass.
+This is most commonly done by adding `@Dependency` properties to your feature's model, such as an observable object, or controller, such as `UIViewController` subclass.
 It can be used in other scopes too, such as functions, methods and computed properties, but there are caveats to consider, and so doing that is not recommended until you are very comfortable with the library.